awesome fried fish tacos

 fried fish tacos

-Let’s move on to the star of your Awesome Fried Fish Tacos..
+Let’s move on to the star of your Awesome Fried Fish Tacos.
+What you’ll need to make your delicious fried fish..

 I typically use cod here.
 It’s hearty and holds up well during the cooking process.
 It’s readily available in most markets, even the preferred wild-caught variety.